Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Conclusion

-In this section, we provide the detailed mathematical derivations for the Finite-Time Convergence Analysis presented in the main text.
-We rely on the definitions and assumptions (A1)-(A4) outlined in Section~\ref{sec:convergence}.
+This section provides detailed derivations for the finite-time analysis in the main paper.
+The proofs follow standard arguments in unrolled fixed-point iterations and bilevel meta-optimization, under the regularity assumptions (A1)-(A4) in Section~\ref{sec:convergence}.